rkonecny/docker_cheatsheet/docker.md

   > returns all logs from the container

 - `docker stop container_id`

   > sends SIGTERM to the process

 - `docker kill container_id`

   > sends SIGKILL to the process

+- `docker exec -it container_id command`

+  > executes an additional command in the container

+  > `-it` allows us to provide input to the container